 Map it out

-Whether you’re taking a solo trip or packing the family up for a week away, it’s important to get excited.
-Just because you’re not getting on a plane and heading to a different time zone doesn’t mean you shouldn’t get excited!
+Whether you’re taking a solo trip or packing for a family week away, it’s important to get excited.
+Just because you’re not getting on a plane and heading to a different time zone doesn’t mean you shouldn’t have an adventure!
 Mark your holiday dates on the calendar and start a daily countdown on your fridge or download a countdown app for your phone.
 After all, there’s nothing more satisfying than seeing the number of days until your holiday get smaller and smaller.

-Plus, get planning well in advance to enjoy as much pre-holiday excitement as you can.
-Research top tourist spots in the area you’re visiting and ask around to see if your friends or family have any recommendations for where to visit while you’re away.
+Plus, planning well in advance helps build pre-holiday excitement to fever pitch… research top tourist spots in the area you’re visiting and ask around to see if your friends or family have any recommendations for where to visit while you’re away.

 Plan your entertainment

 If you’re travelling with children then downloading a bunch of their favourite films and TV shows in advance is a sure-fire way to keep them happy for most of the journey.
-It’s also a good idea to pack a portable power bank to charge any devices you or your passengers are using.
-And if you’ll be using your phone to navigate then you should think about investing in a car power adapter – that way you can charge your phone directly from your car’s cigarette lighter.
+It’s also a good idea to pack a portable power bank to charge any devices.
+And if you’re using your phone to navigate then you should think about investing in a car power adapter – that way you can charge your phone as you drive.

 Keep up holiday traditions

-If one of your favourite things about a holiday abroad is reading a brand new book on the beach, eating like a king at the all-inclusive buffet or even picking up unique souvenirs, then be sure to replicate that on your UK staycation.
-You can still enjoy a new book without the sunshine and you don’t need a hotel buffet to enjoy a feast every day.
-If you want to keep costs down, pop to the supermarket and pick out your own feast or just head to a local all-you-can-eat restaurant for that authentic buffet experience.
+If one of your favourite things about a holiday abroad is relaxing with a brand new book, sampling delicious local food or even picking up unique souvenirs, then be sure to do all that on your UK staycation too.
+If you want to keep costs down, pop to the supermarket – or find a local farmer’s market and sample some tasty, hand-crafted treats.

 And if you’re taking children with you, keep all the same holiday rules as you usually do.
-So later bedtimes, junk food and fewer cleaning duties are all totally OK.
+So later bedtimes, sweet treats and fewer cleaning duties are all totally OK.

 This Money Matters post aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this post.
 Some links may take you to another Sainsbury's Bank page.
 All information in this post was correct at date of publication.